AI already works for hours at a stretch, unsupervised. The limit is how ready we are to use it, not the model.

 Grab a coffee, stretch, reset.
 We pick up right after.

-Open the tour: MCP setupMCP servers live under Connections.
-Getting access to data was never this easy, agents can act across them directly.
+MCP servers live under Connections.
+Getting access to data was never this easy — and the agent can act across them directly.

 Confirm the source is trusted, and that it won't expose easily prompt-injected systems like email or calendar.